-Bunchberry, is also known as the Dwarf dogwood.
-The Bunchberry grows in great abundance in the Pacific Northwest.
-This perennial sub shrub is a diminutive member of the dogwood family.
+Bunchberry is also known as the Dwarf dogwood.
+The Bunchberry grows in great abundance on the BC coast.
+This perennial subshrub is a diminutive member of the dogwood family.
 The Bunchberry is native to a broad area extending west from extreme southern Greenland across boreal Canada and the Northern United States south down the Rocky Mountains into Colorado and New Mexico, across Alaska to Northeastern Asia.

-The form of the Bunchberry Flower, leaf shape and leaf venation are very similar to its bigger relative, the flowering dogwood tree.
+The form of the Bunchberry Flower, leaf shape and leaf venation is very similar to its bigger relative, the flowering dogwood tree.
 The flowering stems emerge from the creeping underground stem late in the spring.
-Leaves unfold into a whorl of four to six leaves and above these leaves the flower opens and blooms from May through early July.
+Leaves unfold into a whorl of four to six leaves and above these leaves, the flower opens and blooms from May through early July.

 Flowers are pollinated by various flies and bees, which are attracted by the bright white petal-like bracts.
 In the late summer, clusters of spherical red fruit appear on the plant, thus the name bunchberry.
 Although the fruits are not poisonous, they are not particularly tasty, have an odd cottony texture and a single seed.
 The leaves become somewhat leathery, and in the autumn the leaves can turn bright colors.
 Since the leaves are somewhat evergreen, in protected places they can remain throughout the winter.